lllyasviel/DanbooRegion/README.md

 # 4. Training a neural network to predict the skeleton maps.

-Before training the model, make sure that you have followed the instractions in *3.
+Before training the model, make sure that you have followed the instructions in *3.
 Converting the entire dataset to learnable skeleton maps*.

 We provide full codes for you to train a model on this dataset: